IMPORTANT TIPS, INFORMATION AND GUIDELINE FOR PRESENTATIONS

 Visual guideline for posters

-- The heading of the poster should be visible and it should include topic, Author name and contact details.
+- The heading of the poster should be centered at the top of the poster, and it should include the topic, the author’s name and contact details.

-- The letters should be visible at least from approximately 2.5 meters.
+- Select a legible font that is clearly visible, at least from approximately 2.5 meters.

-- Use simple format and more spatial layout with good color combination.
+- Use a simple format and spatial layout with helpful color combinations.

-- Use reader friendly icons and symbols such as arrows, numbers and etc.
+- Use reader-friendly icons and symbols such as arrows, numbers, bullets, boxes.

 Dimensions for the posters are 2*3 feet (Width 2 and Height 3).
 Please ensure that your poster does not exceed this size.